Boundedness of global solutions of a p-Laplacian evolution equation with a nonlinear gradient term: Preliminary estimates and steady states

 In order to describe the asymptotic behavior, we need to collect some preliminary estimates.
-We will need the following theorem which gives a useful regularizing property for local solutions of \eqref{eq1} (see \cite{amal}).
+We first give the following theorem which is of independent interest.
+It gives a useful regularizing property for local solutions of \eqref{eq1} as well as a uniform bound on $u_t$ away from $t= 0 $ for any space dimension.